Zabrane/pf/README.md

 yes, but if you're lucky to target some semblance of an operating system to write home about, you should probably use local `printf(3)`.

-because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is placed in public domain by the [regents of kparc](https://github.com/kparc).

 > why two headers?